 For example, if your credit scores are 620,640 and 700, your "score" is 640.
 As another example, if your credit scores are 700, 719 and 720, your credit score is 719.
 Credit scores are not rounded up or averaged.

-When you order a credit report, along with your credit scores, the credit bureaus often offer several ways by which you can improve your credit score.
+When a credit bureau prints your credit score, in addition to providing your raw scores, it will typically offer up to four ways by which you can raise your credit score.

-Take the credit bureaus' recommendations under consideration, but remember that there are only a few fool-proof ways to improve your credit score.
+But for all of the available advice, there remains only a few fool-proof ways to make drastic improvements to your credit score.

-Ideally, your credit card balances should not exceed 30 percent of the card's available balance.
-If you are having trouble meeting this requirement for a high credit score, ask your credit card company to raise your credit limit.
+Ideally, a credit card balance should not exceed 30 percent of that card's available balance.
+This credit score metric comprises thirty percent of your overall score so, if you have trouble meeting this requirement, ask your credit card company to raise your credit limit.